ieee-vgtc/ieeevis.org/content/info/open-practices/supplemental-material-faq.md

 * Code for analyzing the raw experimental data.
 * Any analysis results.
 * Figure-generation code for any data figures.
 We also suggest including source files for any manual touch-ups (e.g. Inkscape, Illustrator, Gimp, Photoshop).

+In some cases, it is infeasible or unethical to share all the data that was part of a submission (for instance, if the authors collected sensitive or proprietary data from vulnerable populations).
+In this case, the authors should disclose their rationale, and do their best to balance the goal of research transparency with their ethical or professional commitments.

+In other cases, such as work that is largely qualitative or interpretative in nature, notions of reproducibility and transparency may be more complex.
+In these cases, authors can still strive for rigor and transparency by including as much information as possible to allow the re-use or re-interpretation of their work by others.

 ## What documentation should I include?